clatoolkitdev/GitHubIntegrationTest/README.md

 # GitHubIntegrationTest
-This repository is for testing.
+This repository is for testing for the CLA toolkit GitHub integration.